Symbolic Game: What it is, Benefits and How to do it at Home

 The nature of these games makes the number of possibilities incredibly extensive, some examples are:

-• Role-playing: One of the most common examples of symbolic play is role-playing.
+- Role-playing: One of the most common examples of symbolic play is role-playing for children.
 Here, children can take on roles and represent different situations from everyday life.
 For example, they can play cooking in a toy kitchen or taking care of a baby with dolls or stuffed animals.
 They can also act out professional roles, such as doctors, teachers or firefighters, using themed toys and accessories.

 Tips for playing symbolic games with children at home